EverydayMapper/josm-vegetation-analyzer/README.md

 This script is a functional proposal for moving OSM vegetation mapping beyond binary tags.
 I welcome feedback, bug reports, and pull requests!

 ### Known Limitations & Roadmap
 * **Per-Ring Statistics:** Currently, for Multipolygon Relations with multiple 'outer' members, the script calculates a global density for the entire relation.
-A future goal is to allow per-ring statistical analysis.
+For isolated patches with significantly different densities, it is recommended to map them as simple Closed Ways first, run the tool, and then re-incorporate them into the relation.
+* **UI Stability:** Version 1.2.2 addresses an intermittent JOSM "ghosting" bug where the cursor would remain attached to a red selection line after drawing the sample box.
 * **Automation:** Exploring the potential for basic computer-vision assisted counting (though human verification remains a priority to avoid "node bombing").
-* **UI Improvements:** Moving from JOSM prompts to a dedicated dockable panel.

 If you find a bug or have a suggestion for the mathematical model, please open an **Issue**.